This post may contain affiliate links. Please see our disclosure policy.

 Ingredients of uncooked pierogies and olive oil on a marble table.

-Although you can make this recipe from scratch, I used frozen already made pierogies to keep this a quick snack or simple meal.
-Besides the pierogies, you will need an air fryer, and about one tablespoon of olive oil.
+Although you can make this recipe from scratch, I used frozen, already-made pierogies to keep this a quick snack or simple meal.
+Besides the pierogies, you will need an air fryer, a basting brush, and about one tablespoon of olive oil.

 Other optional ingredients needed depend on what you want to serve with your pierogies.
 I like mine just as they are and serve them with sour cream for dipping.
-For a more traditional Polish topping, you can use caramelized onions, mushrooms, sausage, cabbage, or even vegetables.
+For a more traditional Polish topping, consider using caramelized onions, mushrooms, sausage, cabbage, or other vegetables.

-Uncooked pierogies in an air fryer basket, being brushed with olive oil.
+Pierogies in the basket of the air fryer being basted with olive oil.

 Serve while warm with your favorite dipping sauce.